A Holistic Survey of Wireless Multipath Video Streaming: Layer-based survey of multipath wireless video streaming approaches

-Wu et al.~\cite{wu2016bandwidth} designed a Bandwidth-Efficient Multipath streAming (BEMA) protocol and claimed that it was the first work that employed Raptor coding and priority-aware scheduling to stream HD real-time video over heterogeneous wireless networks.
+\textbf{Multipath support.}~There are several efforts to add multipath transmission and bandwidth aggregation to UDP for video streaming~\cite{wu2016bandwidth,freris2013distortion,correia2012optimal}.
+Note that the approaches proposed in BEMA~\cite{wu2016bandwidth} and~\cite{freris2013distortion} introduced rate balancing methods to avoid network congestion. } Wu et al.~\cite{wu2016bandwidth} designed a Bandwidth-Efficient Multipath streAming~(BEMA) protocol and claimed that it was the first work that employed Raptor coding and priority-aware scheduling to stream HD real-time video over heterogeneous wireless networks.
 This content-aware model sends packets with higher priority on the better-qualified paths and I-frame packets through all available paths.
-The approach also utilizes Forward Error Correction (FEC) to protect transmission data.
-BEMA also provides a TCP-Friendly Rate Control (TFRC)~\nomenclature{TFRC}{TCP-Friendly Rate Control} in order to guarantee fairness toward TCP flows.
-TFRC~\cite{floyd2000equation} is an equation-based congestion control algorithm, which is designed for unicast multimedia traffic.
-TFRC estimates the loss event rate at receiver and informs it to the sender, which adapts its transmission rate based on the congestion estimation and on the equation that models TCP congestion control behavior.
-TFRC responds to the congestion with less fluctuation than standard TCP congestion control and over longer periods of time~\cite{cen2003end}.
-However, TFRC may cause unnecessary reduction of transmission rate during wireless losses.
-BEMA then adds a ZigZag scheme~\cite{cen2003end} in order to distinguish congestion losses from wireless losses.
+Besides, the approach utilizes {FEC} to protect transmission data. {BEMA also provides TFRC~\cite{floyd2000equation} in order to guarantee fairness concerning TCP flows.
+However, since TFRC may cause unnecessary reduction of transmission rate during wireless losses, BEMA also adds ZigZag scheme~\cite{cen2003end} to distinguish congestion losses from wireless losses}.
 Only if ZigZag classifies a packet loss as a congestion loss, TFRC will consider it as a lost packet~\cite{cen2003end}.
 Considering the relevance of the feedback information for the proper scheduling process and its high effect on the performance, it is sent periodically from the client to the server over a reliable TCP connection.